Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 On one occasion, Cheng became fixated on acquiring the Nike Mag, which was famously inspired by the futuristic footwear worn by protagonist Marty McFly in the 1989 film Back To The Future Part II.

 As he was busy managing his personal and family businesses, he sent a friend on an all-expenses-paid “holiday” to Los Angeles to buy the shoes on his behalf.
-It cost him US$36,000 (S$48,393).
+The shoes alone cost him US$36,000 (S$48,393).

 But the most expensive shoes in his collection are a highly coveted pair of Louis Vuitton Nike Air Force 1, designed by the late fashion designer Virgil Abloh.
 Only 200 pairs were made.

-“I got it for US$185,000 at a Sotheby’s auction in 2022,” he says, adding that he has only worn it twice, on special occasions.
+“I got it for US$185,000 at a Sotheby’s auction in 2022,” he says, adding that he has worn it only twice, on special occasions.

 Cheng’s sneaker-hunting expeditions are now primarily in the United States and Japan, where he tracks down rare finds.